cosmini/rea-toy-robot-laravel-app/readme.md

 Application has been built using [Laravel framework version 5.7](https://laravel.com/docs/5.7) because I'm familiar with it and I wanted to learn more about console commands.

-This way I was able to custome the style of the command and replicate the REA brand colors.
+This way I was able to customise the style of the command and replicate the REA brand colors.

 ## Requirements